iromanovsky/irom.info/_drafts/2025-06-01-azure-network-security-modes.md

 This all makes the concept of network segmentation mostly irrelevant for Azure virtual networks, since issues that segmentation was initially addressing no longer exist.

-Henceforth, I declare the traditional network segmentation obsolete.
+_Henceforth_, I declare the traditional network segmentation obsolete.

 # Azure Network Security Modes

 New times are coming, security guys stay the same.

 They still want to control and see the traffic on a firewall, and don't want to rely on zero trust principles.
-To

 To please them, I want to introduce you to a modern way of organising network filtering, which I call Azure Network Security Modes.